Dorothy M. Reeder: American Red Cross

 Reeder served with the American Red Cross in Europe from 1943 to 1947, first in England setting up Red Cross clubs for American soldiers.
 She returned to Paris just days after the city was liberated to set up the Red Cross War Relief's communications offices for western Europe.

 Library of Congress

 After several years of employment in “government service” (1948–1954), Reeder was reappointed as reference assistant at the Library of Congress in early 1956.

 Death and legacy

-Reeder was hospitalized at National Institutes of Health in December 1956, and she passed away on March 15, 1957.
+Reeder was hospitalized at National Institutes of Health in December 1956, and she died on March 15, 1957.
 Her funeral was held in Miami, FL on March 19, 1957.

 Reeder's experiences during the Occupation are fictionalized in the novel The Paris Library by American author Janet Skeslien Charles.